 The CTO as Product Executive

 Many organizations have come to expect CTOs to fulfill the product executive responsibilities.
 They are as much, if not more, Chief Product Officer as they are Chief Technology Officer.
 This model centralizes product ownership with the CTO possessing ultimate authority and responsibility over the product.
-The modern CTO defines both the what (product management) and the what (technology, engineering and process) of the product.
+The modern CTO defines both the what (product management) and the how (technology, engineering and process) of the product.

 This type of product leadership is most common with B2B and B2B2C business models.